Search

 Sustainability and the impact on health and well-being

-The 10th Nordic Health Promotion Research Conference will focus on the UN 2030 Agenda and the impact on health and well-being in the sustainability goals.
-The conference will emphasise on Goal 3: Good Health and Well-being, but also on how this impacts the other 16 goals.
-How can the 2030 Agenda be understood from a health promotional perspective, and which efforts must be made to maintain sustainability beyond 2030?
+The 10th Nordic Health Promotion Research Conference focused on the UN 2030 Agenda and the impact on health and well-being in the sustainability goals.
+The emphasise was on Goal 3: Good Health and Well-being, but also on how this impacts the other 16 goals – how can the 2030 Agenda be understood from a health promotional perspective, and which efforts must be made to maintain sustainability beyond 2030?

-The conference welcomes contributions on a wide array of topics within three subthemes.
+The conference welcomed contributions on a wide array of topics within three subthemes.

 Social sustainability in relation to equal health and social justice

-The first sub-theme for the conference will address questions about sustainability from a critical welfare perspective.
-It continues the discussion from the previous conference on societal responsibility or individual obligation but broadens it further to emphasise the global scale of sustainability, as addressed in the 2030 Agenda.
-An intersectional perspective reveals how social determinants of health such as gender, age, class, ethnicity, disability, and sexuality are related.
+The first sub-theme for the conference addressed questions about sustainability from a critical welfare perspective.
+It continued the discussion from the previous conference on societal responsibility or individual obligation but broadened it further to emphasise the global scale of sustainability, as addressed in the 2030 Agenda.
+An intersectional perspective revealed how social determinants of health such as gender, age, class, ethnicity, disability, and sexuality are related.
 A crucial factor for social sustainability is equal health and social justice.
 Vulnerable groups such as migrants, children, and the elderly need particular attention to reach the global sustainable development goals articulated in the 2030 Agenda.

 E-health and the implementation of digital innovations for health promotion